2020-05-18

 pure (,) <*> (char '+' <|> char '-') <*> term

-gives us a parser of type Parser (Char, Int)
+gives us a parser of type Parser (Char, Int).

-function from Applicative module is applied here to
+many function from Applicative module is applied here to

-tell Parsec to keep parsing (Char, Int)
+tell Parsec to keep parsing (Char, Int) as long as it can.

-to Parser (Char, Int)
+Thus, applying many to Parser (Char, Int) type

-gives us a parser of type Parser [(Char, Int)]
+gives us a parser of type Parser [(Char, Int)].

-Next, we need to combine the Parser Int
+Next, we need to combine the Parser Int from our first

-and Parser [(Char, Int)]
+term and Parser [(Char, Int)] into a single

-.
+Parser Int.
 We do that by applying a pure function

 later) that will fold the parsed integers and operators into a single